-Apple Computer has released Xsan, an enterprise-class storage networking solution that allows video professionals to have access to centralized storage systems with up to 64 users.
+Apple Computer has released Xsan, an enterprise-class storage networking solution that allows video professionals, such as editors in production companies, to have access to centralized storage systems with up to 64 users.

 Xsan is a 64-bit cluster file system for Apple’s Mac OS X that allows the use of multiple computers with concurrent file-level read/write access.
 It works via Fibre Channel technology.

-Storage networking eliminates the bottlenecks of Ethernet-based network file servers, whose performance will only get worse over time as denser formats such as HD become more common.
-Using Fibre Channel multipathing, in which two Fibre Channel cables connect a computer to the SAN, an Xsan client can theoretically achieve throughput of up to 400Mb/s.
+Xsan storage networking eliminates the bottlenecks of Ethernet-based network file servers, whose performance will only get worse over time as denser formats such as HD become more common.
+Using Fibre Channel multipathing, in which two Fibre Channel cables connect a computer to the SAN, an Xsan client can theoretically achieve throughput of up to 400MB/s.